 A CNAME record will be formatted with two customisable elements on most DNS management services.
 These are the Name and the TTL.

 When you specify a Name, the DNS service should automatically append the domain name.
-For example, you set the Name as www. , then the DNS service will automatically append the domain name fasthosts.co.uk, or our A record.
+For example, if you set the Name as www. , then the DNS service will automatically append the domain name fasthosts.co.uk, or our A record.

 The TTL stands for time to live.
 This is the amount of time that a cached CNAME record will be considered accurate.
 After this time elapses, the CNAME record will be deemed out of date, and a refresh from the authoritative DNS server will take place.